 portable grazing pen

-This guide will walk you through how to set up a portable grazing pen that you can use when raising your goats.
-Having a way to move your herd around the pasture is a great way to encourage a healthier and hardier herd.
+This guide will walk you through how to set up a portable grazing pen that you can use to feed a portion of your goat herd.
+Having a way to move or section of your herd is a great way to be more in control of what grass your goats graze on.

-Incorporate this goat fence ideas so you can raise a herd of dairy goats that are hardy and healthy, giving you top-quality milk every day.
+Incorporate this tip with our other goat fence ideas so you can raise a herd of dairy goats that are hardy and healthy, giving you top-quality milk every day.

-Portable grazing pens are small paddocks you can set up inside a larger area.
+Portable grazing pens are smaller areas, also known as paddocks, that you can set up inside a larger area.
 They allow you to move the herd around routinely, keeping the entire pasture healthy overall.

 Why Portable Pens Work Well for Rotational Grazing

 The beauty of portable grazing pens is their ease of moving around.
-They enable you to confine your goats to a specific area for a set time, preventing overgrazing and too much manure where your goats are eating.
+They enable you to confine your goats to a specific area for a set time, preventing overgrazing.

 The best pens can be easily moved, preferably alone, but with little help if needed.
-This method encourages efficient land use and ensures that your goats are always on fresh grazing grounds.
+For that reason, I prefer to use electric fence netting for our sectioned-off paddocks.

-If you keep your goats in one place all the time, you will want a larger area for them to graze in.
-With rotational grazing, you will move them when the grass is eaten down to a certain height, around 6-8 inches.
-The reason for this length is that worm eggs tend to be lower, around four inches.
+First, watch the grass’s height.
+With rotational grazing, you will move your herd when the grass is eaten down to around 6-8 inches.
+The reason for this length is that worm eggs tend to be lower on the grass, around four inches.

 Another thing to keep in mind is timing.
 Larvae usually take about five days to go from egg to where they can infest a goat.
 This is another great tip to keep in mind for when to move your herd to the next paddock.